The Public Employees Benefits Program (PEBP)

 Did you know PEBP offers a virtual library of instructional videos designed to assist you with learning about your benefits.
 Check them out by clicking on the link posted below.

-There are also several other bills that deal with PERS that RPEN is watching including bills to protect public employees and retirees from identity theft.
+There are still several other bills that deal with PERS that RPEN is watching.
 To view a complete list of the bills RPEN is following please click on the link below.

 PERS BUDGET SET FOR HEARINGS